Requires a Strip Adjustment or Strip Align add-on license for LP360 Drone.

 The module can be found on the TrueView Workflow toolbar.

-How to use Strip Adjustment
+How to Use Strip Adjustment

-Before using the Strip Adjustment, make sure you have a good initial orientation of strips, this means a good calibration of the survey system should have been done.
+Before using the Strip Adjustment, make sure you have a good initial orientation of strips, this means a good calibration of the system should have been done.
 Then, proper boresight angles, lever arms, and potential latency should be known.
-It is advised to use the Strip Adjustment only when needed to improve the point cloud precision.
+It is advised to use Strip Adjustment only when needed to improve the point cloud precision.

-Pre-requisite Steps
+Pre-Requisite Steps

 Strip Adjustment must be used within the TrueView workflow.
 The tool can only be used after performing the following steps:

-1. Import the cycle into LP360 Drone.
+- Import the cycle into LP360 Drone.

-4. Create TrueView trajectories.
+- Create TrueView trajectories.

-5. Perform LiDAR Geocoding.
+- Perform Geocoding.

-How to perform Strip Adjustment
+How to Perform Strip Adjustment

-1. Open the Strip Adjustment module.
+- Open the module by clicking the Strip Adjustment button.

 Advanced Settings

-1. Input Reference File.
+- Input Reference File.

-2. Advanced Parameters, Tie Points Mode.
+- Advanced Parameters, Tie Points Mode.

-3. Advanced Parameters, Time Frame.
+- Advanced Parameters, Time Frame.

-4. Reset.
+- Reset.

 Input Reference File